-The financial instruments included in these financial statements principally include cash and cash equivalents, investments carried at FVPL, dividend receivable, management fees payable, other accrued expenses and redemptions payable.
+The financial instruments included in these financial statements principally include investments carried at FVPL, Management fees payable and other accrued expenses.
 The recognition methods adopted are disclosed in the individual policy statements associated with each item.

 Financial assets and liabilities are offset and net amounts are reported in the financial statements, when the Fund has a legally enforceable right to disburse the recognized amounts and intends either to settle on a net basis, or to realize the assets and liabilities simultaneously.